tesera/pygypsy/docs/source/contributing.rst

 Development Process Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Fork the repository (if you are not in the Tesera organization)
+-  Fork the repository
--  Clone to your local machine
+-  Clone your fork to your development machine
 -  Create a branch
--  Make a change: update code (and docs, tests, and README if
+-  Make a change: update code, update docs, update tests, and update README if
    appropriate)
--  or update tests
--  or update and build docs
--  or update README
 -  Run the `tests <#tests>`__, `linter <#linting>`__, and
    `build <#cython-and-compiling-extensions>`__ the package
 -  Submit a pull request against the dev branch of the upstream
    repository (the pull request will be against dev by default)
 -  Select a peer reviewer and schedule a review
 -  Conduct the review.
-Please keep comments in the pull request.
-An
+   - Please record as much as possible in the pull request using comments and review feature on github.
-   outline of a good review procedure is given
+   - An outline of a good review procedure is given
    `here <http://blog.fogcreek.com/increase-defect-detection-with-our-code-review-checklist-example/>`__.
 -  Revise pull request if necessary and continue reviewing-revising loop
    until reviewer(s) are satisfied.